kmnk/VRChat_LogStream/README.md

 Copyright (c) 2023 KMNK

 ## Updates
+- 2023/10/09 v2.2.0 Template messages for LogInput assets can now be read from text files
 - 2023/10/08 v2.1.0 Pomodoro Timer Master Only and Auto Continue can now be toggled in-game
 - 2023/05/03 v2.0.0 Refactored the base implementation so that it is no longer backward compatible.
 Changed log template variables from C# defaults to named ones
 - 2023/04/15 v1.3.2 Master only mode is now displayed on button